Alphabetical Plant Listing

 Yellow Birch, Gray Birch, Swamp Birch, Silver Birch, Betula alleghaniensis var. fallax, Betula lutea

 One of the most valuable birches, Betula alleghaniensis (Yellow Birch) is a slender deciduous tree of conical habit in youth, becoming rounded with age.
 Its branches are covered with ovate, dark green leaves, 3-5 in. long (7-12 cm).
 The foliage turns brilliant golden yellow in fall.
-Tiny inconspicuous flowers appear in spring before the leaves unfurl.
+Tiny, inconspicuous flowers appear in spring before the leaves unfurl.
 They are held in hanging catkins (male flowers) or in upright catkins (female flowers).
 They provide pollen for bees and other insect pollinators.
 Yellow Birch gives off a heady aroma of wintergreen when leaves, shoots, or bark are crushed.
 The bark is a polished brown or bronze, with thin, papery, shaggy shreds on young trees, becoming gray-brown and breaking into large, ragged-edged plates with age.
 Yellow Birch is a wonderful plant for wildlife.
 It attracts caterpillars and provides food for migrating birds in spring and fall.
-Attractive in all seasons, this superb eastern North American native is an excellent specimen tree and is also useful for lawns and naturalized areas.
+Attractive in all seasons, this superb eastern North American native is an excellent specimen tree and useful for lawns and naturalized areas.
 Trees planted in a grove fashion form a beautiful, natural effect.
 Slow-growing and long-lived (approximately 150 years), Yellow Birch performs best in cooler climates.

 • Grows up to 60-80 ft. tall and wide (18-24 m).

 • Performs best in full sun to part shade in moderately fertile, moist, well-drained soils.
-Tolerates a wide range of soil conditions including wet soils.
+Tolerates a wide range of soil conditions, including wet soils.

 • Perfect as a specimen plant, in cottage gardens, or wildlife gardens.